tom-c4t/braincraft_NR/README.md

   there is really two choices at branching points.

 - **Why no reward?** Because it is easy to generate your own reward signal from the derivation of energy.
-It it?
+Is it?

-- **Can I run my code on a supercomputer?** Yes, but the official evaluation will be done on my machine which is a M1 Macbook pro.
+- **Can I run my code on a supercomputer?** Not really because the official evaluation will be ran on my machine (which is a M1 Macbook pro).

 - **Can I change the rules?** Of course no.